-Unlocking the 10% ITC Adder for Energy Communities
+Unlocking The 10% ITC Adder For Energy Communities

 The Department of Energy recently released guidance on eligibility for a 10% Investment Tax Credit (ITC) adder for geographies that qualify as Energy Communities.